Interrupt/delverengine/README.md

 # Notes

-Delver is a Java project built via Gradle.
+Delver is a Java project most easily built via Gradle.
 Import the Gradle project into your IDE of choice.

+This is built on the LibGDX game framework, more information on LibGDX is available at https://libgdx.badlogicgames.com/

 ### Main Applications